ceu-lang/ceu/doc/manual/manual-v0.20.md

 - *trail-2* remains suspended, as it is not awaiting `A`.
 - *trail-3* executes up to `await B` (line 17).

-During this reaction, new instances of events `A`, `B`, and `C` occur (*t1* in the diagram) and are enqueued to be handled in the reactions that follow.
+During the reaction *t1*, new instances of events `A`, `B`, and `C` occur and are enqueued to be handled in the reactions in sequence.
 As `A` happened first, it is used in the next reaction.
 However, no trails are awaiting it, so an empty reaction chain takes place (*t2* in the diagram).
 The next reaction dequeues the event `B` (*t3* in the diagram):

 - *trail-2* awakes, executes and terminates;
-- *trail-3* splits in two and they both terminate.
+- *trail-3* splits in two and they both terminate immediately.

+A `par/and` rejoins after all trails terminate.
 With all trails terminated, the program also terminates and does not react to the pending event `C`.

-Note that each step in the logical time line (*t0*, *t1*, etc.) is identified by the event it handles.
+Note that each step in the logical time line (*t0*, *t1*, etc.) is identified by the unique event it handles.
 Inside a reaction, trails only react to that identifying event (or remain suspended).